mlevison/APR-Markdown-Export/post/how-to-cross-skill-and-grow-t-shaped-team-members/index.md

   - "cross-skilling"
   - "cross-training"
 coverImage: "AgilePainRelief_KanbanBoard_Mockup_B_v2.jpg"
+excerpt: 'As we discussed in “[Specialists Are Overrated](/blog/specialists-are-overrated.html),”'
 ---

 As we discussed in “[Specialists Are Overrated](/blog/specialists-are-overrated.html),” developing cross-skills and “T-Shaped" people in a team has many benefits – for the team/organization itself, the customer, and the individual.
 That’s all fine and good to say, but how do you figure out where to start?